Tech Scouting

 DOCUMENTS

-By the night before the tech scout, the Producer (in concert with the 1st AD) should post the Tech Scout Schedule document to the production’s slack channel.
+By the night before the tech scout, the Producer (in concert with the 1st AD) should post the Tech Scout Schedule document to the production’s Teams channel.
 This document lets students and faculty know the travel schedule for the day, the time of lunch, and which scenes will be done at which location, as well as the approximate amount of time it will take at each location for all departments to adequately plan for production.
 Ideally one starts with the most distant location from the Film School and then works backward geographically closer to home.

 For the day of the Tech Scout, the Producer should provide paper copies of the latest production draft of the script (with locked scene numbers) as well as a copy of the One-Line Schedule (strip board).
 These paper documents allows crew members to take notes and ask relevant questions about production requirements for each scene, as well as which day of shooting and which time of day specific scenes will occur.